Could Enzyme-Based Whitening Replace Traditional Toothpaste?

 • Strong silica-based systems

-Edinco’s toothpastes are free from fluoride, SLS and synthetic colourants for those users who value clean, gentle, transparent formulations.
+Edinco’s toothpastes are free from fluoride and synthetic colourants for those users who value clean, gentle, transparent formulations.

 How does enzyme whitening align with zero-waste living?